ehsanmdd/React-Form-Validation/README.md

 - Form validation.
-- Front-End using HTML , CSS , React-Icons , React-Bootstrap , React
+- Front-End using HTML , CSS , React-Icons , React-Bootstrap , React , TypeScript
 - Back-End using Firebase , API
 - In this project using API Methods for dealing Back-End side